-- A. The secretary shall keep a true record of the proceedings of the district council meetings and shall publish the same as approved and directed by the executive leadership team. - B. He shall be the custodian of the official seal and shall, under the direction of the district credentials committee, keep a record of all ministers and assemblies in the district. - C. He shall be authorized to sign all official and legal documents as secretary and as a trustee of the corporation. - D. He shall serve as secretary of the executive presbytery and district presbytery and any other boards and committees as directed by the executive presbytery.
-He shall ensure that keep accurate minutes of the deliberations of these bodies are kept. and shall make the minutes available as directed by the executive presbytery. - E. He shall perform such other functions as are customary to the office of secretary or as may be directed by the district council or the executive presbytery. - F. He shall oversee credential candidates, renewals and other credentialing matters. - G. He shall oversee district church properties, including sales and acquisitions as authorized by the Executive Presbytery. - H. He shall present to the Executive Leadership Team any bylaw changes approved by the District Council and the General Council for proper editing into the bylaws. - I. He shall serve as the district missions director. - J. He shall serve as a General Presbyter by virtue of his office and shall represent the district at all sessions of the general council and of the General Presbytery.
+- A. The secretary shall keep a true record of the proceedings of the district council meetings and shall publish the same as approved and directed by the executive committee. - B. He shall be the custodian of the official seal and shall, under the direction of the district credentials committee, keep a record of all ministers and assemblies in the district. - C. He shall be authorized to sign all official and legal documents as secretary and as a trustee of the corporation. - D. He shall serve as secretary of the executive presbytery and district presbytery and any other boards and committees as directed by the executive presbytery.
+He shall keep accurate minutes of the deliberations of these bodies and shall make the minutes available as directed by the executive presbytery. - E. He shall perform such other functions as are customary to the office of secretary or as may be directed by the district council or the executive presbytery. - F. He shall serve as the district missions' director. - G. He shall serve as a General Presbyter by virtue of his office, and shall represent the district at all sessions of the general council and of the General Presbytery.